Kowal Sentry Integration for Magento 2

 Summary

-Kowal_Sentry installation and configuration guide
+Kowal_Sentry: installation and configuration guide

-Module goal
+Module purpose

 - PHP backend errors,